robertwilltryanything-sudo/Disco/supabase_setup.md

 # Supabase Database Setup

 For the application to function correctly with Supabase sync, your database needs to have the correct tables and security policies.
 Run the following SQL queries in your project's **SQL Editor** in the Supabase Dashboard.

-If you are starting a new project, you should run the `CREATE TABLE` scripts.
-If you have an existing project with a missing column, run the `ALTER TABLE` script in the "Fix" section.

 ## 1. CDs Table

-This table stores the main CD collection.

 ```sql
 -- Create the main table for the CD collection